jyoti-c/rabbitmq-with-azure/README.md

 # AWS RabbitMQ with Azure
-This is a Spring Boot Application written in JAVA.
-It communicates with AWS RabbitMQ to publish and consume messages from the queue.
+This is a MAVEN Spring Boot Application written in JAVA.
+It communicates with AWS RabbitMQ to publish and consumes messages from the queue.

 The details of connection are provided in application.properties file.